 Remember, implantation happens usually about a week after sperm fertilises an egg.
 It can take longer, however – even up to 12 days after fertilization.
 You might also have ovulated later than you thought.

 The longer you wait after implantation, the higher your hCG levels will be.

-The more hCG present in your urine, the darker the line you will see on your pregnancy test.
+The more pregnancy hormone present in your urine, the darker the line you will see on your pregnancy test.

 Once you have a positive pregnancy test, you can work out your estimated due date with BellyBelly’s Due Date Calculator.